antitoxic/signali/README.md

   - template names can be auto-detected based on Controller name and request method, so they should
   - developers should have full control of data transformation in the template for any format
   - DRY, use single codebase where possible
-  - always think modular, extract topical, not simply common logic
+  - always think modular, extract logic in topical modules, not simply `/common`
-  - if requesting html (commonly web) always redirect after anything other than 'GET'
+  - if requesting html (*commonly web browsers*) always redirect after anything other than 'GET'
   - let html be html, don't use framework-specific or package-specific html generators (like form-element generators)

 #### Specificity